LCAV/dsp-labs/docs/chapters/2/passthrough/4/coding.md

 ```

 Our `process` function will take as input:

-1. Two pointers: one to the input buffer to process and one to the
-    output buffer to place the processed samples.
+1. Two pointers: one to the input buffer to process and one to the output buffer to place the processed samples.
 2. The number of samples to read/write.

 #### <a id="dma"></a>DMA callback functions

-As previously mentioned, the STM32 board uses DMA (direct memory access)
-to offload the main chip from the tasks of transferring data in and out
-of memory.
-This is incredibly important for audio as we will have very
-frequent transfer from the I2S data line of the microphone to memory and
-from memory to the I2S data line of the DAC.
-With DMA, our main chip can
-focus on processing the audio!
+As previously mentioned, the STM32 board uses DMA (direct memory access) to offload the main chip from the tasks of transferring data in and out of memory.
+This is incredibly important for audio as we will have very frequent transfer from the I2S data line of the microphone to memory and from memory to the I2S data line of the DAC.
+With DMA, our main chip can focus on processing the audio!

 The HAL family of instructions allows us the define [callback functions](https://www.reddit.com/r/DSP/comments/53t2k3/whats_an_audio_callback_function/).
-In these functions we will take care of processing the audio!
+In these functions we will take care of processing the audio.
 Add the following function definitions for the callbacks we will be using:

 ```C
 void HAL_I2S_RxHalfCpltCallback(I2S_HandleTypeDef *hi2s) {